Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 }
 ```

+Node attribute names are camelCased!
+(Because that matches more directly to JSON representation, C# function parameter name, and feels more scripting like)

 NODE ATTRIBUTES HAS NO CONCEPT OF TYPE AND VALUES ARE REPRESENTED EXPLICITLY AS STRINGS!
 This sacrifices a bit storage efficiency but greatly simplifies serialization and parsing.
 They may have "types" but it's for annotation purpose only - real types are only evaluated during execution/interpretation/compilation time!
+The string-based nature is expected and reasonable for anything that's user-authored.
+For larger contents, we can consider using payloads for that purpose.
 Nodes do not need to explicitly be aware of their payloads/caches - those are stored in a separate section.

+All nodes will have some sort of `value`/`returnResult` attribute, which will map automatically to `payload:value` if not explicitly defined.

 ### Revisions